visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 Save Window vs. Export Database Files
 """""""""""""""""""""""""""""""""""""
-As far as file locations are concerned, the key issue for users to keep in mind regarding **Save Window** operations and **Export Database** operations has to do with client/server operation.
+As far as file location are concerned, the key issue for users to keep in mind regarding **Save Window** and **Export Database** operations has to do with client/server operation.
 In client/server mode, **Save Window** produces files always on the client whereas **Export Database** produces files always on the server.

-The **Save Window** and **Export Database** operations can in some circumstances be highly similar and confusing to decide which to use.
-In general, the **Save Window** operation is to save *visually relevant* aspects of the data most often to an *image* file whereas the **Export Database** operation is to output a wholly new VisIt_ *database* file.
-The cases where these two operations are blurred is when non-image formats are used by **Save Window** such as `STL <https://en.wikipedia.org/wiki/STL_(file_format)>`_, `VTK <https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf>`_, `OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_, `PLY <https://en.wikipedia.org/wiki/PLY_(file_format)>`_ (3D formats) and Curve or Ultra (2D, xy curve formats) formats.
-These non-image formats support 3D and 2D objects often for input to other high end graphics tools such as for 3D printing or rendering engines.
-In particular, these formats typically support aspects of the *rendering* process such as surface colors, textures, lighting, etc. This is the key to what makes a **Save Window** in these formats different from **Export Database**.
+Apart from file locations, another key issue is understanding when to use **Save Window** vs. **Export Database**.
+In some circumstances, these operations can be highly similar and confusing to decide which to use.

+In general, the
+**Save Window** operation is used to save *visually relevant* aspects of the data most often to an *image* file whereas the **Export Database** operation is to output a wholly new VisIt_ *database* file.
+The cases where these two operations can get confused is when non-image formats are used by **Save Window** such as `STL <https://en.wikipedia.org/wiki/STL_(file_format)>`_, `VTK <https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf>`_, `OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_, `PLY <https://en.wikipedia.org/wiki/PLY_(file_format)>`_ (3D formats) and Curve or Ultra (2D, xy curve formats) formats.
+These non-image formats support object and visually relevant object attributes in 2 and 3 dimensions for input to other high end graphics tools such as for 3D printing or rendering engines.
+In particular, these formats typically support aspects of the *rendering* process such as object colors, textures, lighting and view.
+This is the key to what makes a **Save Window** in these formats different from **Export Database**.

 Adjusting Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~